zakejabar/StudyMate_Agent/SETUP_GUIDE.md

-# BinusBrain - Completion Checklist & Setup Guide
+# StudyMate - Completion Checklist & Setup Guide

 ## 🎯 **Current System Status: 90% Complete**

-The BinusBrain system is **structurally complete** but needs **configuration and setup** to become functional.
+The StudyMate system is **structurally complete** but needs **configuration and setup** to become functional.

 ---